valrus/mpd_on_osx/README.md

 ## What is this?
 Tools for making the playing of albums, organized by iTunes, using [mpd](http://www.musicpd.org) on OS X downright pleasant.
 Well.
 Pleasant-ish.
+See [my blog post about it](http://ian.mccowan.space/2015/12/21/MPD_OSX/) for more background info.

 This setup takes care of my main music playing needs.
 I can do the following in very few keystrokes:
 * Search and play albums that iTunes knows about using Quicksilver's fuzzy searching